Iran executes three men over recent protests

 The men were given a final meeting with their families on Wednesday, raising fears that their execution was imminent.

 Immediately after their execution on Friday, state media re-ran video posts of what were presented as the defendants' confessions, which Amnesty International said were extracted by torture.

 "The shocking manner in which the trial and sentencing of these protesters was fast-tracked through Iran's judicial system amid the use of torture-tainted 'confessions', serious procedural flaws and a lack of evidence is another example of the Iranian authorities' brazen disregard for the rights to life and fair trial," Amnesty said in a report on Wednesday.

 "Majid Kazemi said in an audio recording from prison that he was forced to make false self-incriminating statements after interrogators beat him, gave him electric shocks, subjected him to mock executions, and threatened to rape him, execute his brothers and harass his parents," said Amnesty.

-The men were sentenced to death on the charge of "enmity against God" for the alleged possession of a firearm.
+The men, who were put on trial in December and January, were sentenced to death on the charge of "enmity against God" for the alleged possession of a firearm.

 US State Department deputy spokesperson Vedant Patel, calling on Iran not to execute the three men, told reporters on Thursday that their execution would be an affront to human rights.